 Time Needed: 2 days

-In almost the direct center of Guatemala, you’ll find Semuc Champey, a stunning nature reserve.
+In almost the direct centre of Guatemala, you’ll find Semuc Champey, a stunning nature reserve.
 It is most famous for its beautiful limestone pools that have collected along the river and become beloved swimming holes.
-To get there, you’ll need to book a tour or journey into the jungle by bus.
+To get to these natural pools, you’ll need to book a tour or journey into the jungle by bus.

 Once there, you can swim, tube, or hike up to an incredible overlook called El Mirador.
 You can also explore the nearby KanBa Cave, a unique cave that is usually explored by candlelight in groups.
-Don’t miss this natural wonder, as it’s one of the best places to visit in Guatemala.
+Don’t miss this natural wonder, as it’s one of the best places to visit in the Guatemalan highlands.

 Pacaya Volcano